Aeroglen: Education

 There are no schools in Aeroglen.
 The nearest government primary schools are Edge Hill State School in Edge Hill to the south-west, Freshwater State School in Freshwater to the west, and Machans Beach State School in neighbouring Machans Beach to the north.
-The nearest secondary school is Cairns State High School in neighbouring Cairns North to the south.
+The nearest government secondary school is Cairns State High School in neighbouring Cairns North to the south.